 Image credit: @y2jingaojiak

 Ah Er Soup was awarded a Bib Gourmand title in the 2017 Michelin Guide, an award that recognises hawker stalls serving affordable and delicious food.
-This stall actually a franchise of the original at Yuan Ching Road.
-Buddha Jumps Over The Wall ($6.50) is the most luxurious option on their menu.
-The soup is robust and has a rich thickness to it, and it is served with abalone slices and fish maw.
+This stall is actually a franchise of the original at Yuan Ching Road.
+Buddha Jumps Over The Wall ($7) is the most luxurious option on their menu.
+The soup is robust with a rich thickness, and it is served with abalone slices and fish maw.
 The stall offers eight kinds of soups, but they all sell out pretty quickly, so head down early.

 5. Bao Zai

 As much as I love kaya toast, there’s something about having a soft, steaming bao for breakfast that makes me excited to get out of bed in the mornings.
 Char Siew Bao ($0.80) is the one thing you must get from Bao Zai as it is made with the stall’s house-roasted char siew.
 These are generously stuffed but are bite-sized, so be sure to order a few.
 The buns from this stall are handmade and have delicate, thin skin.

 6. Sheikh Indian and Pakistani Food

 Image credit: @ng4050